robertmand/FAIR-DaSH/_episodes/ep1.md

 - I stands for Interoperable
 - R stands for Reusable

-These principles were published in
+> These principles were published in

-Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
+>Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016). https://doi.org/10.1038/sdata.2016.18
+{: .source}
+{: .callout}

 To apply FAIR to your data, each principles has set of specific requirements that guide researchers through the process of FAIRification of their data to make their data Findable, Accessible, Interoperable, Reusable.